 Intangible assets Intangible assets are assets other than financial assets that lack physical substance.
 Goodwill is valued at nil in the EBS.
-The Company's indefinite lived intangible assets do not meet the definition of intangible assets under EBS and therefore eliminated.
+The Company's indefinite lived intangible assets consist primarily of acquired insurance and reinsurance licenses.
+These do not meet the definition of intangible assets under EBS and therefore eliminated.
 Other intangible assets are carried at their fair value where all of the following conditions are met: